-Do you ever feel like the world is out to conspire against your zero waste ambitions?
+Do you ever feel like the world is out to conspire against your zero waste ambitions and you just can’t find plastic free packaging?
 (Because it absolutely is, and here’s why.)

 One way of feeling less helpless in the unending fight against plastic is to reach out to people in a position of power and let them know your thoughts by sending a letter.
-Sending a zero waste feedback letter alone may not get anything changed, but hey: if you get enough people to do so, you may have some momentum.
+Sending a letter to request plastic-free packaging alone may not get anything changed, but hey: if you get enough people to do so, you may have some momentum.
 Even making companies aware that people are interested in no-waste solutions can be really valuable.

-To make it really easy, I’ve included a sample letter here which allows you to easily change the verbage to fit the situation/product you’re talking about.
+To make it really easy, I’ve included a sample letter here which allows you to easily change the verbiage to fit the situation/product you’re talking about.

 I absolutely love your (product) and have been a customer for many years.
 I really appreciate your commitment to (write something nice!).

 I’m also exploring zero waste which means refusing all single-use products and diverting all trash from the landfill.
 Our dependence on single-use items is driving many of our environmental problems.
 Isn’t it strange that we use plastic packaging for a few minutes and then it ends up floating in our oceans, polluting our lands, or just sitting around in landfills for far longer than it was ever used?